Last update: February 2018

 Also, note that even if your bus accepts bikes, if the rack on the front is already filled with bikes, you'll have to wait for the next bus.
 (Fortunately, the racks are rarely full.)

 Ozone Action Days.
-On days when the amount of ground-level ozone is particularly high, they're declared "Ozone Action Days" (OADs) and you can ride the bus for free.
+On days when the amount of ground-level ozone is particularly high, they're declared "Ozone Action Days" (OADs).
+Buses used to be free on those days, but I've heard that was discontinued circa 2012.
 Also, as James Burnside notes, "The City does not run its lawn crews [on OADs] and advises all city employees to fill city vehicles late in the afternoon.
 Other than that it's business as usual. (sigh)"

 HIKE & BIKE TRAILS